Barranquilla Atlantico, Colombia Travel Guide

 Barranquilla's energy is infectious, and its spirit will likely call you back for more experiences.

-Always check Migración Colombia for the latest requirements for visas and entry before travel.
+Always check Migración Colombia for the most recent requirements for visas and entry before travel.
 This information can change.

-"Hello, how are you?" - A simple greeting sets a friendly tone with locals.
+"Hello, how's it going?" - A simple greeting sets a friendly tone with locals.

 "Thank you" / "Please" - These basic courtesies are universally appreciated.